 If you have a job already, you can show documentation such as a work schedule in addition to your employment contract.
 If you have received compensation for your work, you can show your payslips or a salary specification.

-If you intend to run your own business, you need to demonstrate that you have sole responsibility for, and are engaged in, genuine economic activities.
+You need to demonstrate that you have sole responsibility for, and are engaged in, genuine economic activities.
 This applies regardless of whether you have a business that is registered in Sweden, or a business registered in another country that you run remotely from Sweden – as long as you intend to stay in Sweden for at least one year.

 You need to demonstrate that you are actively involved in the business, and that you alone decide on what the business does, how many hours you work, and your level of compensation for the work you do.
 Your notification should include details of your role in the business and your plans for its development.